Dalas121/Heir_2_The_Throne/README.md

 ----ONCE WE FINISH PHASE 2, LET'S STOP, POLISH, AND RELEASE TO GET FEEDBACK BEFORE MOVING FURTHER ON----

 Phase 2.5
 - Konrad gets the sceptre first.
-Delfador collapses the cave behind them, (presumably) killing Li'sar
+Delfador collapses the cave behind them, (presumably) killing Li'sar.
+After this point, previous scenarios become unreachable.
 - surprise, Li'sar's back.
 Her army is much weaker
 - Konrad has a change of heart, and refuses to fight Li'sar.
 He joins her / is taken prisoner / something like that
 - Delfador worries Konrad will be executed once Li'sar reaches Weldyn.
 Delfador goes off to fight Asheviere by himself